-So the Key here is – Minimising Conversion Losses
+So the Key Here is – Minimising Conversion Losses and Reduce Electricity Bill

 - The batteries can store electricity only in the form of direct current (DC) while the grid power is in the form of alternating current (AC).
 Your inverter first converts the AC to DC to charge the batteries and store energy (or power, or electricity).